Answers to Top 10 Email Marketing Questions at Klaviyo:BOS

 A significant number of customers simply want to improve their performance.
 They don’t have an idea in mind or a technical issue, but just a simple question: “What can I do better?”
 Ultimately, a very genuine sentiment that we all ask ourselves from time to time.
 From a Klaviyo:BOS perspective, the answer to that question varies based on the stage or experience a customer has with Klaviyo.
 Starting out you might be looking to improve deliverability and your open or click rates, while more seasoned Klaviyo users might want to level up their automation.

 The point is that business context matters and our Klaviyo employees look to understand that context first before offering any improvement advice.
 During the 1:1 sessions, the answer to the “What can I do better?” questions commonly reverted back to segmentation.
-One customer was just starting out with Klaviyo and began by emailing their master list with a few campaigns.
+One customer was just starting out with Klaviyo and began by emailing their main list with a few campaigns.
 They wanted to know the best way to improve the open rates that were trending in the wrong direction.

 The 1:1 session advanced by level-setting on the business – what they sell, how many products, typical customer profile, etc. The customer sells plants of all shapes, sizes, and varieties, so they walked through how to create a great segmentation idea that targeted profiles based on location.
 These locations represented different climates where particular plants are more appropriate than others.
 This level of targeting is proven to increase open rates due to the increased relevance of the subject for the different sets of customers, rather than one email for all.